 To help you classify what licenses are required to start a business, let's look at the possibilities for each level of government.
 With a few exceptions, these are the main types of business licenses and permits you will need to obtain with your local or municipal government to start your business.
-We should keep in mind that you may not need all of these licenses at the end of the day, however, all of these types are worth checking out, just in case.
+Unfortunately, to legally maintain your home business, you will need these types of business licenses to start and run your operations.
+In addition, online businesses are also not exempt from these regulations.